rsankar23/AIoT-Final-Project/README.md

 # AIoT-Final-Project

+## Project Report HTML is in the folder /docs -> index.html

 ## Group 20 - Vision Based- Mobile Assistive Detection System

 - Goal of the project is to develop a computer vision system for local assistive operations by utilizing computer vision to support the visually impaired in low-light or poor-visibility conditions